splewis/get5/documentation/docs/installation.md

     strings, and Get5 will error if it cannot find the strings it expects in these folders.
 The folder only contains Get5's translations, so it won't override translations for any other plugins.

+!!! danger "Avoid installing the `basebans.smx` plugin"

+    The `basebans.smx` plugin conflicts with Get5's [map selection](../veto) system, as it also uses the [`!ban`](../commands#ban) command.
+You should disable this plugin either by moving it to the `disabled` folder or by simply deleting the file from the `plugins` folder.
+You can remove all the [default SourceMod plugins](https://wiki.alliedmods.net/Base_Plugins_(SourceMod)), as they are not required for Get5 to function.
+If you do not remove the `basebans.smx` plugin, Get5 will unload it automatically.

 ???+ example "Server folder structure"

     ```yaml